Taiwan Deploys AI Health Coach to 10 Million Citizens

 - 99.9%: Population coverage of Taiwan's National Health Insurance system

 That unified data layer is what makes the Gemini integration powerful.
-The AI is not working with partial information from a single hospital or insurance provider.
-It has access to a patient's complete medical history within the NHI system, which means its suggestions can account for drug interactions, chronic conditions, and treatment patterns that a standalone health app would miss.
+The AI works with a patient's complete medical history within the NHI system, which means its suggestions can account for drug interactions, chronic conditions, and treatment patterns that standalone health apps would miss.

 Google.org has supported the initiative with a $1 million grant to the Digital Humanitarian Association, which aims to bring diabetes management services and digital training to 300 community centres, supporting 240,000 health check-ins and training 200 local caregivers.